poiyomi/PoiyomiDocs/docs/outlines/outlines.md

 How far away from the model to use the fixed size outlines in Unity Base Units.
 Beyond this distance, the outlines will properly scale accordingly.

-:::caution Avoid the "Thick Outlines" Problem
+:::warning Avoid the "Thick Outlines" Problem
 Keep your Max Distance value at a small number in order to ensure they scale correctly without blocking your Avatar's visibility when viewed at a far distance!
 :::